The Gaussian distribution

 We write this sometimes as \(\mathcal{N}^{-1}\), i.e. \[p(\boldsymbol{\alpha}, \boldsymbol{\beta})=\mathcal{N}\left(\left[\begin{array}{c}\boldsymbol{\mu}_\alpha \\ \boldsymbol{\mu}_\beta\end{array}\right],\left[\begin{array}{cc}\Sigma_{\alpha \alpha} & \Sigma_{\alpha \beta} \\ \Sigma_{\beta \alpha} & \Sigma_{\beta \beta}\end{array}\right]\right)=\mathcal{N}^{-1}\left(\left[\begin{array}{l}\boldsymbol{\eta}_\alpha \\ \boldsymbol{\eta}_\beta\end{array}\right],\left[\begin{array}{ll}\Lambda_{\alpha \alpha} & \Lambda_{\alpha \beta} \\ \Lambda_{\beta \alpha} & \Lambda_{\beta \beta}\end{array}\right]\right)\]

-The explicit form the for the marginalising and conditioning ops from Eustice, Singh, and Leonard (2006).
+The explicit form for the marginalising and conditioning ops from Eustice, Singh, and Leonard (2006).
 I tried to make this table into a real HTML table, but that ends up being a typographical nightmare, so this is an image.
 Sorry.

 In GBP we want not just conditioning but a generalisation, where we can find general product densities cheaply.